 Does baby sign language work?

-The ASL sign for “drink,” for example, looks like you’re holding a cup to your mouth:
+For example, consider the ASL sign for “drink.”
+It looks like you’re holding a cup to your mouth:

-The mapping of the gestures to their meanings is arbitrary, just as it is for most spoken words.
+By contrast, the signs for “play,” “hurt,” and “mother” (adapted from ASL) are quite different.
+They lack what linguists call iconicity.
+The mapping of gestures to meanings appears arbitrary, just as is the case for most spoken words.

 Studies confirm that babies tend to learn iconic signs more readily than arbitrary ones (Thompson et al 2012).